l50/unm_ismart_presentation/3_vulnerable_targets.md

 Regular expressions are outside of the scope of this talk, but you should learn them.
 This particular one tells us to search for strings that match `"/oneormorewordcharacters`.
 It should be noted that in a regular expression you need to escape forward slashes (`/`), so that's what the `\/` is about.

-This resulted in one javascript file being singled out, `main-es2018.js`.
+This narrowed down our search to two javascript files: `main-es2018.js` and `vendor-es2018.js`.

 We can look more closely by clicking the name of the file in the left-hand menu and then clicking `{}` for pretty print.
 Alternatively, you can also click the **Pretty-print** button when prompted to achieve the same thing: